Alexandra-Coelho/Illuminati/README.md

 ## IlluminatiWindow.py

-This file contains the class responsible for creating a window
+This file contains the class IlluminatiWindow responsible for creating a window so we can have a graphic representation of the board.

 ## IlluminatiEngine.py

 ## IlluminatiShell.py